A City Guide To Salamanca Spain

 Museums in Salamanca, Spain

-Dig deeper into the city’s ancient times by including a museum visit in your “things to do in Salamanca list.”
+Dig deeper into the city’s ancient times by including a museum visit in your “things to do list.”
+Here are some of my top picks:

 Museo Art Nouveau y Deco